Non-equilibrium reversible dynamics of work production in four-spin system in a magnetic field: Summary

-The closed system equations for the local Bloch vectors and spin correlation functions of four two-level systems with the exchange interaction, being in the time-dependent external magnetic field is derived.
-The invariants of motion have been found , which are necessary for the control of computing.
-The numerical analysis of thermodynamic behaviour in 4 spin system depending on the parameters characterizing an initial state and modulation of the driving field was performed.
-It was numerically found, that under unitary dynamics the work production of one part of system is compensated by absorption of work produced by the other part.
-The work production by the subsystem is accompanied the entropy growth and vice-versa, the entropy becomes less with work absorption by the subsystem. \\ It was revealed, that the $ST$ cycle of each particle is determined by the direct coupling of the given particle with the others and weakly depends on coupling constants between the other spins. \\ It was numerically shown that the formulas for the temperature \eqref {eq:13} and the entropy \eqref {eq:14} are the effective thermodynamic characteristics for work calculation in 4 spin system in the course of unitary evolution. \\ The research of the "spin gas" properties is necessary for the implementation of quantum thermodynamic cycles in spin systems \cite{Quan,He}.
-Taking into account an environment zero balance will be broken and the system will become heat engine or heat pump depending on temperatures of heat baths.
+A closed system of equations is derived for the local Bloch vectors and spin correlation functions of four two-level systems with exchange interaction, being in a time-dependent external magnetic field.
+The invariants of motion necessary for the control of computing have been found.
+Analytical and numerical analysis of thermodynamic behaviour in a four-spin weak coupling system depending on the parameters characterizing the initial non-equilibrium state and modulation of the driving field was performed.
+It was numerically found that under unitary dynamics, the work production of one part of the system is compensated by absorption of work produced by the other part.
+The work production by a subsystem is accompanied by entropy growth and vice-versa, while the entropy decreases with work absorption by the subsystem.

+It is shown that in the middle of a cycle, the non-equilibrium reversible system is converted to a quasi-equilibrium one.
+Thermalization of non-equilibrium system of 4 spins in finite time under different initial conditions is numerically shown (figure~1).
+In other words, the finite non-equilibrium system in finite time generates an ``attractor'', i.e., an intermediate temperature is established for all particles.
+It was revealed that the $ST$ cycle of each particle is determined by the direct coupling of the given particle with the others and weakly depends on the coupling constants between the other spins.

+It was analytically and numerically shown that the formulas for temperature~\eqref {eq:13} and entropy~\eqref {eq:14} are the effective thermodynamic characteristics for work calculation in a weakly coupled spin system by means of $ST$ diagrams in the course of unitary evolution.

+The study of the ``spin gas'' properties is necessary for the implementation of quantum thermodynamic cycles in spin systems~\cite{Quan,He,LindenPopescuSkrzypczyk}.
+Taking into account the environment, zero balance will be broken and the system will become a heat engine or a heat pump depending on the temperatures of the heat baths.